jun-lsh/demon-core-website/demon-core/content/post/chapter5.md

 ---
 author: OZY
-title: "Document 5: Inception"
+title: "Document 1: Inception"
 date: 1945-08-15
-description: The Demon's Birth
+description: The birth of the Demon Core.
 math: true
 ---
 "We have ordered ... that our empire accepts the provisions of their joint declaration...
 Cultivate the ways of rectitude, foster nobility of spirit, and work with resolution - so that you may enhance the innate glory of the imperial state and keep pace with progress of the world." - Emperor Hirohito, 15 August 1945